Contents of this chapter / file 'startins.htm'

 back to top

 To install the program on your PC, follow the instructions of the installation program.
-If the program requires special DLLs, they will be installed automatically.
 An uninstaller will be configured too, so you can remove this software easily if you don't need it any longer.

-After successful installation, you may optimize some parameters for your requirements.
+After "installation", you may optimize some parameters for your requirements.
 You should (but you don't have to).....

 back to top